Skip to main content Skip to secondary navigation

 Gunn SIEPR Building

-The King Center on Global Development is hosting a two-day hybrid workshop, led by Beatriz Magaloni, the Graham Stuart Professor of International Relations in the Department of Political Science, to bring together practitioners and the academic community with a demonstrated interest in gender-based violence in the developing world.
-The event will also provide a platform for voices that have historically been silenced by gender-based violence and impunity in Mexico.
+The King Center on Global Development hosted a two-day hybrid workshop, led by Beatriz Magaloni, the Graham Stuart Professor of International Relations in the Department of Political Science, to bring together practitioners and the academic community with a demonstrated interest in gender-based violence in the developing world.
+The event also provided a platform for voices that have historically been silenced by gender-based violence and impunity in Mexico.

-This event is hosted by the Stanford Poverty, Violence, and Governance Lab (PovGov), the King Center on Global Development, and the Center for Latin American Studies (CLAS).
+This event was hosted by the Stanford Poverty, Violence, and Governance Lab (PovGov), the King Center on Global Development, and the Center for Latin American Studies (CLAS).

 Related Topics